nagendramishr/llm-demo/IAC/Readme.md

 ## Steps to Deploy

+Run the following code on your laptop or in the Azure cloud shell:

 ### 1. Log in to Azure
 First, log in to your Azure account using the Azure CLI:
 ```